liuhong-jia/CellMap/README.md

 ![image](https://github.com/liuhong-jia/CellMap/blob/main/vignettes/workflow.png)

-In this tutorial, we will illustrate the installation and usage of CellMap using the HER2+ breast cancer dataset as an example.
+In this tutorial, we will demonstarte how to install and use CellMap to resolve spatial tranmscriptomic spots at single-cell resolution.

-## Installing the package
+## 1.Installing the package and dependencices
 To install CellMap,we recommed using devtools:
 ```
 library(devtools)
 devtools::install_github("liuhong-jia/CellMap")
 ```

-## Dependencies
+- Dependencies
 - R version >= 4.3.0.
 - R packages: Seurat, dplyr, ggplot2, Matrix, clue, jsonlite, magrittr, randomForest, parallel

-## Importing packages and preparing input data(scRNA-seq data and spatial transcriptomes data)
+## 2.Importing packages and preparing input data(scRNA-seq data and spatial transcriptomes data)
+- 10X Visium low-resolution ST data of human HER2+ breast cancer as an sample

 ```
 library(CellMap)